Jordan announces gag order on Prince Hamzeh investigation after new recording is leaked

 The letter was signed in the presence and in the house of Prince Hassan, Hamzeh and Abdullah’s uncle, who was tapped to mediate the conflict.

+Hamzeh commands a loyal following in the country, with his striking resemblance to his father the late King Hussein, and his command of Arabic, outshining that of his half brother the king.
+Videos of the prince are frequently widely shared when discontent bubbles in the kingdom, with some calling on him to take over.

-Speculation about the foreign connection intensified in Amman after an unscheduled visit to Jordan on Monday by a high-ranking Saudi delegation, headed by the Saudi Foreign Minister Faisal bin Farhan.
+Speculation about the foreign connection intensified in Amman after an unscheduled visit to Jordan on Monday by a high-ranking Saudi delegation, headed by Foreign Minister Faisal bin Farhan.
 During the meetings with their Jordanian counterparts, the Saudi officials requested the release of Bassem Awadullah, one of the prominent Jordanians arrested Saturday, according to a senior Middle Eastern intelligence official whose government monitored the events.

 The Saudis requested permission for the visit a few hours after news of the alleged plot began to leak Saturday, the official said.
 After the meetings with Jordanians on Monday, the Saudi delegation retired to an Amman hotel while continuing to request that Awadullah be allowed to return with them to Saudi Arabia, said the official, who spoke on the condition of anonymity because of diplomatic sensitivities.